 - matters that will not have any significant adverse impact on the environment or adjoining land.

-A proposal is to be referred to the Local Planning Panel before it is forwarded to the Minister under Section 3.34 of the Environmental Planning and Assessment Act 1979.
+The Panel must have given its advice on the proposal before Council considers whether or not to forward it to the Minister or the Greater Sydney Commission under Section 3.34 of the Environmental Planning and Assessment Act 1979.